COMRES-VLM: Coordinated Multi-Robot Exploration and Search using Vision Language Models: Framework

-Unlike traditional methods that rely exclusively on frontiers \cite{caiza2024autonomous} or geometric cues such as doorways \cite{kim2023multi}, LLM-MCoX enables the LLM to jointly reason over multiple information sources, including both representative frontiers and potential doorways and multiple modalities, such as a shared LiDAR-based occupancy map in image and high-level natural language initial information.
-These multi-modal inputs are passed to the LLM in a template prompt, and the LLM outputs a sequence of waypoints for each robot (Fig.~\ref{fig:llm_pipeline}) --- LLM-MCoX to act as a centralized high-level planner, assigning globally informed, semantically meaningful goals that are grounded in both map geometry and task context.
+Unlike traditional methods that rely exclusively on frontiers \cite{caiza2024autonomous} or information gains \cite{selin2019efficient}, \ProjectName~enables the VLM to jointly reason over multiple information sources, including both frontiers clusters and topological skeletons with multiple modalities, such as a shared occupancy map in image and high-level natural language initial information.
+These multimodal inputs are aggregated into a unified input representation $\mathcal{Z}_t$ and passed to the VLM via a structured prompt template.
+The centralized coordination is performed periodically with a fixed replanning horizon $T_H \in \mathbb{N}$.
+The VLM outputs a sequence of waypoints $\{\mathcal{W}_i^t\}_{i=1}^M$ for each robot.
+This allows \ProjectName~to act as a centralized high-level planner, assigning waypoints that are grounded in both map geometry and task context.

-The LLM-MCoX algorithm begins by initializing a global occupancy grid map, where all cells are initially marked as unknown.
-A planning cycle is triggered either when all robots have reached their previously assigned waypoints or when a fixed time horizon $T_H$ has elapsed since the last planning (Line 9).
-In each planning, the system extracts~structured information from the shared LiDAR map, including representative frontiers and potential doorway locations (Line 10).
-The global grid map $\mathbf{G}_t$ is then encoded into a grayscale image representation via a base-64 encoding scheme (Line~11).

-The LLM planner is queried with both structured and unstructured inputs.
-Structured inputs include the extracted frontiers and doorways, the current states and characteristics of all robots, and the grayscale LiDAR map image.
-Unstructured inputs include natural language descriptions (e.g., Key Initial Information, if available), execution summaries from the low-level controllers, and the previous plan summary generated by the LLM in the previous planning~cycle.

-At each planning step (Line 12), the LLM assigns a sequence of waypoints $\mathcal{W}^t_i = [w^t_{i,1}, w^t_{i,2}, ..., w^t_{i,n^t_i}]$ for each robot $i$ to explore, where the number of waypoints $n^t_i$ may vary across both robots and planning cycles.
-An example LLM query-response interaction is shown in Fig.~\ref{fig:llm_input}.
-Note that the LLM is not constrained to select waypoints strictly from the pre-detected frontier or doorways, as in~\cite{yu2023co}.~Instead, it can also visually reason over the global map to identify promising unexplored regions beyond those detected heuristically.
-This capability allows LLM-MCoX to expand the planning space intelligently, leveraging both geometric cues and broader spatial context from the global LiDAR map.

-Since current LLM APIs do not retain memory across sessions, LLM-MCoX incorporates an explicit plan summarization mechanism to maintain temporal continuity in decision-making.
-At the end of each planning cycle, the~LLM is prompted to generate a plan summary, denoted $\mathcal{S}^{plan}$, alongside the waypoint assignments.
-This summary is reused as part of the prompt in the subsequent cycle, providing~contextual grounding that helps preserve coherence across planning iterations.
-The assigned waypoints are then sequentially executed by each robot's low-level controller (Line 15-29).

-To support adaptive behavior, the LLM also integrates execution summaries, denoted $\mathcal{S}^{exec}$ (Line 19), which report whether each robot successfully reached its previously assigned waypoints.
-These summaries allow the planner to incorporate feedback from low-level controllers, helping it avoid infeasible or redundant assignments in future cycles.
-After every timestep, each robot’s local LiDAR scan is merged into the shared global map, enabling a continually updated representation of the environment (Line 30).